IMPORTANT UPDATES

 At Boyce Law, our legal closing services cover the following items.

-• Commitment and Dedication to your home transaction behind the scenes; and
+Commitment and Dedication to your home transaction behind the scenes;

-• Title Insurance Policies are purchased for both the Homeowner and Lender providing additional peace of mind and closing protection against matters such as identity theft and mortgage fraud.
+Title Insurance Policies for both the Homeowner and Lender providing additional peace of mind and closing protection against matters such as identity theft and mortgage fraud.

 WHAT EXACTLY ARE "LEGAL FEES" AND HOW MUCH DO THEY TYPICALLY COST?

 Legal closing fees are the costs for providing legal expertise, the preparation and processing of the necessary documents for your closing and to provide legal services to handle any issues that may arise during the completion of your closing.
-For an average real estate purchase in Alberta, the legal fees are typically $1000 – $1200, depending on the complexity of the matter.
+For an average real estate purchase in Alberta, the legal fees are typically $1000 – $1500, depending on the complexity of the matter, and may be more depending on what is required.

 WHAT ARE "DISBURSEMENTS" AND WHAT DO THEY INCLUDE?

 These are third-party costs that are incurred during the preparation and registration of your real estate conveyancing matter.
 They include things such as couriers, title searches, tax searches, administrative costs, and registration fees at the land titles office (for example, for your title transfer and mortgage registration).
-These services often cost between $600 – $700 for the average Alberta home purchase transaction.
+These often cost between $1400 – $1800 for the average Alberta home purchase transaction.
+However, please note that some fees are calculated on a sliding scale based on the value of the property or registered mortgage amount, and some matters may require more disbursements than others, so the total value of disbursements will vary from matter to matter.